 Any mechanism to not allow contaminated run-off from the site went down the drain with today’s council vote.
 The property will not need an EIR which would have, among many other things, determined the condition of the sewer system under Corporate Pointe at West Hills.

-Now why Boeing would mischaracterize the number of trucks that will be heading down into the San Fernando Valley with no assurance of the environmental protections that DTSC used at Sage Ranch?
-And why would Boeing not volunteer to have mandatory environmental protections during this massive operation?
+Why Boeing would mischaracterize the number of trucks going down into the San Fernando Valley and not volunteer to have environmental protections during this clean up?